cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud-configuration-review.md

 Cobalt conducts a configuration review of your AWS, Azure, or GCP cloud environment against established security standards, including CIS benchmarks.

 The goal of this assessment is to identify misconfigurations.
 We will outline the potential impact, and provide recommendations for remediation.
-Example findings include: overly permissive IAM policies, open security groups, and unencrypted storage buckets. **A Cloud Configuration Review does not involve active attempts to exploit vulnerabilities**.
+Example findings include: overly permissive IAM policies, open security groups, and unencrypted storage buckets. **This assessment is focused on reviewing and evaluating potential vulnerabilities without engaging in active exploitation.**.

 For Cloud Configuration Reviews, our team follows these steps:
 - Target scope reconnaissance